 What features do I need?

 When it comes to choosing a spotting scope there's a whole range of features that you'll need to consider.
-You'll need to decide what type of glass you need, whether you need a waterproof spotting scope, where you want an angled or straight scope, whether you want a fixed or zoom eyepiece and much more.
+You'll need to decide what type of glass you need, whether you need a waterproof spotting scope, whether you want an angled or straight scope, how much magnification you need and much more.
 Below we'll break down each of the features and ask you some questions to help you narrow down which features you need.

 Type of glass